Robert Walls: Carlton

-Walls became senior coach of Carlton in 1986, when he replaced David Parkin in a jointly announced agreement with Fitzroy Football Club to swap senior coaches.
+Walls became senior coach of Carlton in 1986 when he replaced David Parkin in a jointly announced agreement with Fitzroy Football Club to swap senior coaches.
 Thanks in part to an influx of interstate recruits including South Australians Stephen Kernahan, Craig Bradley and Peter Motley, Walls had immediate success in his first year at the club taking the side to a Grand Final in 1986 and a premiership in 1987.
-Walls would coach Carlton Football Club for four seasons from 1986 to 1989.
-During this tenure Walls would complete the third achievement in Carlton Football Club folklore.
-Winning the 1987 premiership, Walls had become a premiership player (1968,1970 and 1972), and club captain (1977–1978) and premiership coach (1987).
+Walls coached Carlton Football Club for four seasons from 1986 to 1989.
+During this tenure, Walls completed the third achievement in Carlton Football Club folklore.
+Winning the 1987 premiership, Walls had become a premiership player (1968, 1970 and 1972), club captain (1977–1978), and premiership coach (1987).

-The Blues under Walls made the finals again in 1988 but by mid-1989 they were struggling when Carlton under Walls lost eight of their first ten games.
+The Blues under Walls made the finals again in 1988, but by mid-1989 they were struggling when Carlton under Walls lost eight of their first ten games.
 Walls was sacked as Carlton Football Club senior coach after the team lost a home match to the lowly Brisbane Bears in Round 10, 1989.
 Walls was then replaced by Alex Jesaulenko as caretaker senior coach of Carlton for the rest of the 1989 season, who was eventually appointed full-time senior coach of Carlton.
 Walls ended his tenure as coach of Carlton Football Club with 84 games (55 wins – 29 losses – 0 draws).